tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 ---

-### Step 2: Install Kubernetes Cluster on EC2 Instances
+### Step 2: Install Kubernetes Cluster on EC2 Instances using Kubeadm

 > Please Note: In this step we will be accessing the Master Node using SSH, the KeyPair to be used with the SSH should be already in our local machine.
 Either you already have it or the script above will create it and download it to your local machine.
 By default the script will download it in the location where you ran the script and will have the name of kube-demo-key-pairs